Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 5. Free Evernote Alternatives Are Plentiful

 Maybe you don’t share any of my frustrations.
 That doesn’t mean Evernote is the be-all and end-all of note-taking.
 Well, not anymore anyway.
-There are plenty of convincing Evernote alternatives to choose from, many of them premium products also.
+There are plenty of convincing Evernote alternatives to choose from, including encrypted alternatives to keep your notes private.

 Microsoft OneNote is probably the closest thing you’ll get to an Evernote clone.
 It’s free for everyone, with no Office 365 subscription required.
 You get a total of 5GB storage shared with your OneDrive account and no device restrictions.
 There’s a web clipper, integration with services like WordPress and IFTTT, and an app for all platforms.